hujunfang888/Project-rotation1/Results.md

 ## Contribution Statement

+## Contribution Statement

-This project involved collaborative work across different team members.
+This project involved collaborative work across other team members.
 Specific responsibilities were as follows:

 - **Quayyum Abdullahi**: Responsible for hybrid assembly, annotation, and quality control (QC) of barcode01 and barcode05.
 - **Samuel Swane**: Responsible for long-read assembly, annotation, QC, and Minimap2-based alignment of barcode01 and barcode05.
 - **Junfang Hu**: Responsible for Illumina-only assembly, annotation, QC, BWA alignment scripts, and all visualisation work (Bandage and IGV) for barcode01 and barcode05.

 ---